When you see the words, “healthy” and “eating”, do your eyes roll?

 When you search for healthy eating on the internet, millions of Web pages show up within a millisecond.
 But the most important thing to remember when creating healthy habits is BALANCE.
 Listen to your body, and educate yourself on the best foods to feed it.
 We all know that eating healthy on the go isn’t always easy, but there are people and organizations out there just like you—working towards that balance in healthy eating.
 Seek them out, do your research and learn what they have to offer.

 For example, we here at Professional Botanicals encourage good health habits by formulating our products accordingly.
 We have a meal replacement drink called MealPlex, which is a great way to ensure your body gets the protein and essential nutrients it needs.
-It aids in stabilizing blood sugar levels, boosting metabolism and encourages weight loss.
+We designed it to be low glycemic and packed with vitamins, minerals and other nutrient dense ingredients to support a healthy weight management program.
 MealPlex can easily be blended into a smoothie so you can grab it as you run out the door.
 That way, when you drive past those fast food signs, you’ll be so satisfied, you won’t even look at them.

 When it comes to exercise, there are so many ways to be active without having to expend money or a great deal of time while doing it.
 Check with your local high school and see if they allow nonstudents to use the running track.
 This will allow you to pace yourself and see your improvement as you continue exercising.
 Do some research on the internet to find simple, starter workout routines that can be completed in your own home.
 The most important thing to remember, whatever you start, is to be consistent to be successful.